borntofrappe/fullstack-d3/README.md

 ### Feed Metrics

-The first demo considers a few metrics connected to a news feed, with the same visual designed for the weather dashboard.
+The demo for the starting point considers a few metrics connected to a news feed with the same visual designed for the weather dashboard.
 The focus is here on the number of views and articles connected to a hypothetical subject.

-The second demo improves the design with an additional metric: demand.
+The redesign improves the visualization with an additional metric: demand.
 Here the goal is to show how data can be turned into insight, into an actionable metric.

 _Please note:_ the script for the second demo slightly differs from the first, as I found a more useful solution in having the accessor function directly in the object describing each metric.

-_Please also note:_ the data for the project is included in the _09 - Dashboard_ folder, alongside the icons designed for each section.
+_Please also note:_ the data for the project is included in the `09 - Dashboard` folder, alongside the icons designed for each section.

 ### Data States